 Exporting “test” has failed.
 The operation couldn’t be completed. (com.apple.Compressor.CompressorKit.ErrorDomain Error -1.)

-With keywords to learn on, figuring out the issue got a little easier.
+With keywords to lean on, figuring out the issue got a little easier.
 Searching for an iMovie issue, rather than an FCPX issue, displayed multiple apple support threads and reddit posts from people with the same problem Unfortunately, most responses covered the troubleshooting tips we had already tried, or decried Apple for its insolubility.

 Then Josh remembered that a few days before, he had plugged his iPhone into his Mac, and received a pop-up about updating his Mac to let iTunes understand his phone.
 This timing meant the iTunes-related update was now a prime suspect, even if that didn’t make any sense on the surface.